JimmyKenMerchant/raspi_pico/README.md

 * About jitter noise, Pico is mainly depending on the crystal oscillator and the PLL.
 I tried not to change the interval to sample sound.
 I think the noise is reduced well in the chip.

-* The assignment of GPIO pins is configurable with CMakeLists.txt in lib/util_pedal_pico.
-GPIO numbers in descriptions as below are the default assignation.

 * The extension header, "util_pedal_pico_ex.h", has number tables.
 Not to meet duplicate declaration in compiling, the header is placed in files which include "main" functions, but not libraries.
 Note that in the primary "util_pedal_pico.h", number tables are referred with the "extern" keyword.

+#### pedal_multi

+* Executable, "pedal_multi" has multiselection.
+You can select 16 effects by GPIO8 (Bit 0), GPIO9 (Bit 1), GPIO10 (Bit 2), and GPIO11 (Bit 3).
+  0. Buffer
+  1. Sideband
+  2. Chorus
+  3. Reverb
+  4. Room Reverb
+  5. Tape
+  6. Phaser
+  7. Planets
+  8. Distortion
+  9. Dist Reverb
+  10. Dist Planets
+  11. Fuzz Planets
+  12. Room Reverb (Reservation)
+  13. Tape (Reservation)
+  14. Phaser (Reservation)
+  15. Planets (Reservation)

-* "pedal_buffer" is a just buffer.
-This also implements a noise gate with -66.22dB (Loss 2047) to -36.39dB (Loss 66) in ADC_VREF.
+* Buffer implements a noise gate with -66.22dB (Loss 2047) to -36.39dB (Loss 66) in ADC_VREF.
 ADC_VREF is typically 3.3V, and in this case the gate cuts 3.2mVp-p to 48mVp-p.
 The noise gate has the combination of the hysteresis and the time counting after triggering.
 I set the hysteresis is the half of the threshold, and the time counting is fixed.
 Note that the time counting effects the sustain.
 ADC0 is for the audio input, ADC1 is for the sustain time of the noise gate, and ADC2 is for the threshold of the noise gate.
 There are output modes.
 The low state on GPIO14 sets the high attack, and the low state on GPIO15 sets the low attack and the feedback at the sustain.

-* "pedal_sideband" is hinted by a rotating fan which changes your voice.
+* Sideband is hinted by a rotating fan which changes your voice.
 This effect by a rotating fan can be described by a Fourier transform, i.e., you add a pulsating wave to produce a sideband like a radio wave.
 In my testing, sine waves have harmonics by this pedal.
-Note that I renamed this pedal from "pedal_chorus" to "pedal_sideband", and I think this pedal is identified as an octave pedal.
+I think this pedal is identified as an octave pedal.
 It's made from the mouse-on-a-wall approach for the chorus effect with my idea.
 I recommend this pedal not just for guitars, but also for basses.
 Fundamentally, this effect is like the system of synthesizers.
 To make this function on an analogue circuit, this would be a ring modulator.
 Outputs are added the pulsating wave.
 ADC0 is for the audio input, ADC1 is for the speed of the oscillator, and ADC2 is for the threshold to start the oscillator.
 Frequencies of main pulsating wave and sub pulsating wave are fixed so far.
 There are output modes.
 The low state on GPIO14 sets the regular gain, and the low state on GPIO15 sets the high gain.

-* "pedal_chorus" is using a delay without feedback.
+* Chorus is using a delay without feedback.
 However, to get the spatial expanse, we need an oscillator and another delay, i.e., this pedal is simulating a pair of stereo speakers which output the delay alternately with an oscillator, and the function of the speakers is also simulating a rotary speaker too.
 Besides, a rotary speaker is also simulating sound reflections in a hall too.
 ADC0 is for the audio input, ADC1 is for the speed of the oscillator, and ADC2 is for the distance between L and R. One of two outputs is L, and another is R which is delayed to simulate the distance of two speakers (another is also inverted for balanced monaural).
 This pedal uses a lot of processes and it spends 10us with +-5us and up to 20us per sampling cycle (this measurement uses USB output that would use the inner bus).

-* "pedal_reverb" is using a delay with feedback.
+* Reverb is using a delay with feedback.
 ADC0 is for the audio input, ADC1 is for the mixing rate of the dry = current and the wet = delay (Dial 0 is the loudest volume), and ADC2 is for the room size (delay time).

+* Room Reverb is the combination of the reverb (reverberation) and the chorus.
+ADC0 is for the audio input, ADC1 is for the delay time of the reverb, and ADC2 is for the speed of chorus' oscillator.
+There are output modes to change the reflection and the reverb.
+As a result, the chorus is like sound reflections of a room.
+I thought this combination makes natural reverb in a room.
+The sound of this pedal is like in a tall lobby of a shopping mall, i.e., there is a lot of factors to reflect.
+Whereas, the sound of the chorus is like in an open lobby of a hotel.

-* "pedal_tape" is using a delay with feedback.
+* Tape is using a delay with feedback.
 However, to simulate the glitch of the tape double-tracking, the delay time is swung by an oscillator.
 By the swung delay time, the pitch is swung up and down because the music wave is shrunk and stretched.
 Note that this type of vibrations with changing the pitch of a note, but not the volume, is not preferred in instrumental ensembles and chorus ensembles because the changed pitch generates a discord.
 By dialing 10 to the depth, and controlling the speed knob, you can listen the sound like vinyl scratching (but a little wet).
 ADC0 is for the audio input, ADC1 is for the swing depth, and ADC2 is for the speed of the oscillator.

-* "pedal_phaser" is using an all-pass filter.
+* Phaser is using an all-pass filter.
 This sweeps the coefficient of the function to reduce frequencies over a frequency in the sound by phase shifting.
 ADC0 is for the audio input, ADC1 is for the speed of the oscillator to sweep, and ADC2 is for the swing depth.
 There are output modes to change the depth of phaser (it's the delay time in fact).

-* "pedal_planets" is using a band-pass filter.
+* Planets is using a band-pass filter.
 ADC0 is for the audio input, ADC1 is for the coefficient of the filter, and ADC2 is for the frequency of the filter.
-Unlike "pedal_phaser", this pedal doesn't have any oscillator.
+Unlike the phaser, this pedal doesn't have any oscillator.
 There are output modes.
 The low state on GPIO14 sets low-pass filter mode.
 The low state on GPIO15 sets high-pass filter mode.
 Note that it may be like a Wah-wah pedal.
 However, this uses a delay and sounds absolute digital.

-* "pedal_distortion" is simulating non-linear amplification.
+* Distortion is simulating non-linear amplification.
 ADC0 is for the audio input, ADC1 is for the level of the output.
 There are output modes.
+The low state on GPIO14 sets the fuzz mode.
+The low state on GPIO15 sets the high distortion mode.

+* Dist Reverb is the combination of the distortion and the reverb (reverberation).
+ADC0 is for the audio input, ADC1 is for the mixing rate of the dry = current and the wet = delay (Dial 0 is the loudest volume), and ADC2 is for the room size (delay time).
+There are output modes.
 The low state on GPIO14 sets fuzz mode.
 The low state on GPIO15 sets high distortion mode.

+* Dist Planets is the combination of the distortion and the planets (band-pass filter).
+ADC0 is for the audio input, ADC1 is for the coefficient of the filter, and ADC2 is for the frequency of the filter.
+There are output modes.
+The low state on GPIO14 sets low-pass filter mode.
+The low state on GPIO15 sets high-pass filter mode.
+The mode of the distortion is fixed to the high distortion mode.

+* Fuzz Planets is almost the same as Dist Planets, but the mode of the distortion is fixed to the fuzz mode.

+#### pedal_looper

-* "pedal_looper" is a multi-track recording tool for approx. 29 seconds.
+* Executables, "pedal_looper" is a multi-track recording tool for approx. 29 seconds.
 ADC0 is for the audio input, ADC1 is for the level of the output and recording.
 GPIO14 acts as the button-1, and GPIO15 acts as the button-2, i.e., push for the low state, and release for the high state.
 On the first power-on, the pedal erases data in the region of the external flash memory for recording (blinking GPIO12 during erasing data in default).
 Hold the button-1 for two seconds also erases all data.
 After erasing data, the status of the pedal goes on pending.
 After power-on, the pedal also goes on pending.
 Push the button-2 to release from pending, and play existing sound tracks.
 Push the button-2 again to record a new track with existing tracks from the start (turning on GPIO 12 during recording in default).
 To stop recording, push the button-2, then the pedal starts to play tracks that the new track is added.
 To back to pending, push the button-1 (during recording, the button-1 isn't functioned).
 By backing to pending, the time to rewind is also reset.
 Note that the space for 29 seconds in the external flash memory can be allocated by storing the instruction code to SRAM on booting.
 The space in the flash memory is iteratively rewritten for recording.
 By attaching a microphone, this pedal would be a multi-track voice memo.
 Even in 2021, this voice memo can be a local media in a real community.

-* "pedal_roomreverb" is the combination of the reverb (reverberation) and the chorus.
-ADC0 is for the audio input, ADC1 is for the delay time of the reverb, and ADC2 is for the speed of chorus' oscillator.
-There are output modes to change the reflection and the reverb.
-As a result, "pedal_chorus" is like sound reflections of a room.
-I thought the combination with the reverb makes natural reverb in a room.
-The sound of this pedal is like in a tall lobby of a shopping mall, i.e., there is a lot of factors to reflect.
-Whereas, the sound of "pedal_chorus" is like in an open lobby of a hotel.

-* "pedal_distreverb" is the combination of the distortion and the reverb (reverberation).
-ADC0 is for the audio input, ADC1 is for the mixing rate of the dry = current and the wet = delay (Dial 0 is the loudest volume), and ADC2 is for the room size (delay time).
-There are output modes.
-The low state on GPIO14 sets fuzz mode.
-The low state on GPIO15 sets high distortion mode.

-* "pedal_multi" has multiselection.
-You can select 8 pedals by GPIO9 (Bit 0), GPIO10 (Bit 1), and GPIO11 (Bit 2).
-Specifications are the same as each pedal you select.

 ## Technical Notes